 ADS-B Technologies is an Anchorage, Alaska engineering and technical consulting firm that provides specialized air traffic management and air traffic control services.
 Specifically, it provides support in the deployment of Automatic Dependent Surveillance - Broadcast (ADS-B) and its related Communication, Navigation, and Surveillance (CNS) technologies throughout the world.
+Our Space-based ADS-B is also the only dual link (both 1090ES and UAT) system capable of tracking aircraft in real-time and with air traffic control accuracy and security, practically anywhere in the world.

 ADS-B Technologies' approach to Air Traffic Management (ATM) is based on our strong belief that we are currently entering a new era in aviation, the Global Satellite Navigation Age, in which the universal application of Global Navigation Satellite Systems (GNSS) and Automatic Dependent Surveillance - Broadcast (ADS-B), will trigger changes in global air traffic management on a scale surpassing even that which was seen during the introduction of Radar, more than sixty years ago.